 Videos absolutely cannot be ignored by serious marketers planning to advertise on Facebook.
 Here's why: according to statistics gathered by HubSpot, there are 8 billion video views on Facebook every day.
 84% of marketers also use Facebook to promote their videos.
 35% of marketers use Facebook Live to advertise.
 And way back in 2019, Facebook COO Sheryl Sandberg said three million advertisers had bought ads for Facebook Stories.

 During these ‘’turbulent times", many people are at home, on their phones, and looking for entertainment, joy, humour, or distraction.
 This, along with the incredible rise of YouTube and TikTok among Gen Z and digital natives, has created a perfect storm for video to become the medium of choice for both consumers and advertisers.

 One of the interesting things about Facebook video ads is that they often don't look like an ad, at least at first.
 And some are so well-made that viewers don't care that they were being sold something.
 This is partly due to the way Facebook integrates these ads into the flow of a normal user experience "in-stream", in feeds, and in stories.

 We all know how chatbots solve customers' problems.
-Chatbots will be one of the essential parts of the digital marketing trend in 2021.
+Chatbots will be one of the essential parts of the digital marketing trend by 2023.

 This excellent AI (artificial intelligence) based technology uses instant messaging to chat with your customer in real-time and provide them with the right solution based on their problem.

-As you have read in this article, the opportunities to advertise on Facebook are huge.
-Keep this in mind when building your Facebook advertising strategy for 2021: people will find you on their mobile phones, a trend that is unlikely to slow down.
-Be aware, be smart and optimize your Facebook ads for what people want.
+As you have read in this article, there are huge opportunities to start advertising on Facebook.
+Keep this in mind when laying out your Facebook ad strategy for 2023: people will find you on their mobile phones, a trend that is unlikely to diminish.
+Be aware, be smart and optimise your Facebook ads for what people want.